Skip to content

 Arizona Minimum Wage Rates

-As of 2024, the Arizona state minimum wage is set at $14.35 per hour, an increase of 50 cents compared to last year’s rate.
+As of 2025, the Arizona state minimum wage is set at $14.70 per hour, an increase of 35 cents compared to last year’s rate.
 However, the Arizona minimum wage landscape isn’t a one-size-fits-all scenario.
-While the base rate currently sits at $14.35, factors like industry and municipality can alter the bottom line for workers.
+While the base rate currently sits at $14.70, factors like industry and municipality can alter the bottom line for workers.
+For example, the minimum wage in the city of Flagstaff is $17.85, which is slightly more than $3.00 higher than the state standard.

 Industry Variations to the Arizona Minimum Wage

 • Agriculture.
 Farmworkers in Arizona are generally exempt from the state minimum wage.
 However, some counties have implemented local ordinances covering this sector.
-For example, Yuma County mandates a minimum wage of $14.75 per hour for harvest crews and $13.50 for other farmworkers.
+Generally, farmworkers have a higher rate given the strenuous nature of their job.

 • Construction.
 Arizona’s prevailing wage statute requires employers on public works projects to pay workers based on predetermined, industry-specific wage rates that often exceed the minimum wage.
 This ensures fair compensation for skilled laborers and protects against wage competition.